 htdocs folder (or whatever you’ve set for

 WEBDIR).
-Then move any files that should be publicly accessible into this directory.
-In the example below, the
+Then move any files that can be publicly accessible into this directory.
+In the following example, the

 lib/controller.php file is publicly accessible.